vinceskahan/weatherflow-udp-listener/README.md

  * print the decoded broadcasts in a more human-friendly form
  * publish derived topics to MQTT

-NOTE - this requires at least v91 of the WeatherFlow hub firmware.
+NOTE - This is tested using v114 of the WeatherFlow hub firmware.

 ##### Version 3.x Important notes

-* adds support for multiple Air/Sky devices per hub
+* Multiple Air/Sky devices per hub is now supported.
+See the -M option below
-* the --weewx option has been deleted
+* The --weewx option has been deleted

 ##### Version 2.x Important notes